frappe/erpnext_documentation/user/manual/en/selling/quotation.md

 of engagement.
 This has many names like "Proposal", Estimate", "Pro Forma Invoice" or a **Quotation**.

-To acesss Quotation, go to:
+To access the Quotation list, go to:
 > Home > Selling > Sales > Quotation

 A typical sales flow looks like: